 The Company also maintains close working relationships with local police and related organizations and strives to stay informed about antisocial forces.

 Overseas sales account for approximately 70% of the net sales of Hamamatsu Photonics.
 Among those products are items capable of being applied or transferred to conventional and mass destructive weapons.
 Under the circumstances, the Company pays scrupulous attention to export control.
-Specifically, we stipulate internal compliance program on export control and have established an exclusive unit, the Export Control Group of Product Management Division, with overall responsibility for internal export control.
+Specifically, we stipulate internal compliance program on export control and have established an exclusive unit, the Export Control Group of Product Management Department, with overall responsibility for internal export control.
 In addition, the Company actively conducts not only export control judgment but also relevant information collection, internal training (more than 50 trainings a year for each department and each hierarchical level), annual audit and actions in partnership with public agencies to craft a robust framework for compliance and appropriate handling of export control.

 Hamamatsu Photonics has established its Fundamental CSR Policy and complies with all related laws, regulations and international rules, both in letter and in spirit.
 All employees are expected to conduct operations based on a strong sense of ethics.
 With respect to taxation, the Company strictly abides by the laws, regulations and rules of each country and region, in the spirit of the Fundamental CSR Policy, to pay due taxes in accordance with the content of its business activities.